Structure formation in mimetic gravity: Conclusion and discussion

 The discovery that the expansion of the Universe is accelerating has led to large observational programs being carried out to understand its origin.
 New facilities are being designed and built aiming to measure the expansion history and the growth of structure in the Universe with increasing precision out to greater redshifts.
 Since the dark sectors changes the expansion history of the Universe and the evolution of matter density perturbations, these new facilities will not only test the current period of accelerated expansion but also explain the nature of the dark sectors.

 In this paper, we have investigated the evolution of the matter perturbations in the context of mimetic gravity for different values of the model parameters.
 We have employed the SC formalism in order to examine the perturbations and worked in the linear regime.
 We proposed the mimetic potential (which plays the role of DE) is proportional to the Mimetic DM density, i.e., $V\propto \lambda$.
 With this ansatz, we found out $\lambda\sim a^{-3(1+\beta)}$, implying an interaction between DE and DM in this model.
 The density contrast has similar behavior for different values of $\beta$ parameter; that is, it starts from its initial value and then it grows up at low redshifts.
 Besides, the density contrast grows faster for larger values of $\beta$ parameter.
 Furthermore, as the value of the $\beta$ parameter decreases, then the growth of matter perturbations is decreasing, too.
-Also, we have considered the evolution of the normalized Hubble rate, which its behavior differs from GR curve, so it shows that the expansion rate of the universe is faster in mimetic gravity compared to GR model.
+In other words we see that the growth rate of models with potential (nonzero $\beta$) is smaller than model without potenial.
+Also we studied the modifications caused by a dark energy component on the number of DM halos as the smaller value of $\beta$ parameter give larger halo abundances.
+Also we see that for smaller $\beta$ parameter and therefore with decreasing the role of DE, the mass function start to grow in smaller redshifts i.e. halo abundance is formed later.
+Also we see the comoving volume element is larger for smaller values of $\beta$ parameter.
+In addition we found the number counts in mass bins for the more massive structures are less abundant and form at later times, as it should be in the hierarchical model of structure formation.
 We also studied the evolution of the density parameters.
 We observed that the evolution of the matter density abundance and the DM density abundance for different values of $\beta$, decrease by decreasing the redshift.
 We found out that the density abundance of matter, consist of baryonic and DM, drops slower for larger values of $\beta$.
 From the evolution of deceleration parameter, we see that the Universe experiences a phase transition from decelerating phase to accelerating phase around redshift $z_{tr}\approx0.6$ which is compatible with observational data.

 It is interesting to constrain the model presented here by using observational data, such as observations of type Ia supernova and Baryon Acoustic Oscillations (BAO).
 We leave this issue for future investigations.